 The engagement helped this organization learn that all the network and application security controls that they had put in place, based on the information provided from previous penetration testing activities, was very effective.

 The business also learned that while the users had been trained on phishing attacks, more training was required, as credential stealing attacks successfully exploited many of their employees.
+This seems to be the most common type of vulnerability as highlighted by Andrew Scott throughout his personal experiences.
 In addition, the organization's IT Security Team learned that their implementation of multi-factor authentication helped mitigate much of the risk of the successful credential gathering phishing attacks.

 What the company was less aware of was the weaknesses identified in their physical security.

 The Red Team targeted the Headquarters for this organization, which was a large facility employing a third-party, subcontracted, physical Security Team.
 The Red Team was able to get into the facility using several different methods and found many opportunities to connect rogue devices to their network.